 Who We Are

-Large or small, engineering firms often face the same business issues such as health insurance, government affairs, human resource needs, meeting PDH requirements, best business practices, and the need for laws conducive to maintaining a thriving engineering industry in Virginia.
-ACEC Virginia brings together engineering firms of all sizes to provide business support, networking and advocacy.
+Large or small, engineering firms often face the same business issues such as health insurance, government affairs, human resource needs, PDH requirements, best business practices, and the need for laws conducive to maintaining a thriving engineering industry in Virginia.
+ACEC Virginia brings together engineering firms of all sizes to provide business support, networking, education and advocacy.
 Through ACEC Virginia membership, engineering firms are offered the opportunity to connect with others in their industry and tackle the issues that the engineering community faces together.

 BUILD YOUR BUSINESS

 ACEC Virginia advocates for a positive regulatory and business environment for consulting engineering firms by providing leadership, education, and programmatic support to expand and sustain their businesses.

 Our members placed a dollar value on each of the services we offer.
 The total Return-On-Investment equals 10 times the cost of membership!
 Member benefits, as quantified by current members, amounts to over $50,000 for an average size firm, or over 10 times the cost of membership!
 A one person firm membership cost $400 with a sliding scale discount for larger firms as low as $40 per employee.
 The price of membership is quite a deal, one you can’t pass up!

 - Professional recognition